Eddah Gachukia: Politics

 Eddah was a Nominated Member of Parliament between 1974 and 1983.

 Riara Group of Schools

 In 1974, Eddah and her husband took over a small kindergarten in Nairobi.
 In 1983, the couple founded Riara Primary School.
 Eddah's husband Daniel left his job at the East African Industries (now known as Unilever Kenya) to launch the primary school business.
 Today, the Riara Group of Schools operates two kindergartens, two primary schools, a girl’s secondary school and a university in Nairobi.
 Eddah serves as the Group's Academic Director.

 Personal life

 Eddah is married to Daniel K. Gachukia, Chairman and Co-founder of the Riara Group of Schools.
-They met at the Nairobi Railway Station in 1953 as both headed to Makerere University for their diplomas in education.
-They got married four years later and have four children - Alan, Suzanne, Tony and Juju.
+They met at the Nairobi Railway Station in 1953 as both attended Makerere University for their diplomas in education.
+They got married four years later and have four children.